 Restoration Process of a 1975 T2 VW Kombi Baywindow

-This is the first photo of the Kombi before we bought it.
+These are the first photos of the Kombi before we bought it.
 A bit of an old rusty heap.
-Although, we made sure there were only small patches of rust to cut out and weld, as much as we could.
+Although, when we inspected it we made sure there were only small patches of rust to cut out and weld, as much as we could.
 On the first inspection, it was impossible to see absolutely everything, nasty rust areas can be hidden.

 To remove surface rust we used a sand grinder.
 We then cut out deep rust areas, and welded pieces of metal replacements.
 Applied rust treatment, then sanded the area.
 Then applied body filler where needed, and sanded back the body filler.
 Etched and primed the exterior.